Azure-Samples/communication-services-javascript-quickstarts/callautomation-openai-sample/README.md

 - [Node.js](https://nodejs.org/en/download) installed
 - Create an Azure Communication Services resource.
 For details, see [Create an Azure Communication Resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
 You will need to record your resource **connection string** for this sample.
 - Get a phone number for your new Azure Communication Services resource.
 For details, see [Get a phone number](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number?tabs=windows&pivots=programming-language-csharp)
-- Create an Azure Cognitive Services resource.
-For details, see Create an Azure Cognitive Services Resource.
+- Create an Azure AI Multi Services resource.
+For details, see [Create an Azure Cognitive Services Resource](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesAllInOne).
 - An Azure OpenAI Resource and Deployed Model.
 See [instructions](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).

 ## Before running the sample for the first time